 Court and Detention Services Division

-The mission of the Flagler County Detention Facility is to provide care, custody and control for all inmates detained.
+The mission of the Flagler County Inmate Detention Facility is to provide care, custody, rehabilitation and control of all inmates being detained.
 The Flagler County Detention Facility is located at: 1002 Justice Lane, Bunnell, FL 32110

-The Flagler County Sheriff Judicial Process Division is located at the Kim C. Hammond Justice Center: 1769 E. Moody Bldv Bldg.
+The Flagler County Sheriff Judicial Process and Fugitive Section is located at the Kim C. Hammond Justice Center: 1769 E. Moody Bldv Bldg.
 1, Bunnell, FL 32110

 Court Security Unit